PouyaSonej/PouyaSonej.github.io/_teaching/project-6.md

 location: "Shiraz, Iran"
 ---

-Natural language processing essientials and basics in python and linux.
+This project covers the foundational concepts and essential techniques in natural language processing (NLP) using Python and Linux.

-You can access the code and images in this GitHub repository.
+It introduces key NLP methods, providing a hands-on approach to text processing, tokenization, and basic language models.
+The code and visual examples are available in the GitHub repository.

 **Link to the gihub repository:**